 Color coordinating: Pick a pallet and remain loyal to a few colors.
 Structured this way and all the colors will not be vying for attention at one time – which is a downside of trying to use too many ‘strong’ colors in the one publication.

 White space: Minimalism is in!
 Just have a look at Apple’s Website.
 Strive for order and tidiness over clutter and overcrowding.

 Click on the image below to launch the flipbook on whatever device or computer you are on:

 Break up the text: It can be a drag to the reader to have to read large sections of text.
 There are different ways you can make this more pleasurable and acceptable to your audience.
-You can manipulate images, graphs, bullet points, highlight headings, and use subsections to identify different areas of content.
-This will enable the reader to have a much more agreeable reading experience and not be overawed by the amount of text presented to them.
+You can manipulate images, graphs, bullet points etc. This will enable the reader to have a much more agreeable reading experience and not be overawed by the amount of text presented to them.
 This way the bulk of the text will be divided into readable sections.
 Couple this with well thought out images and design features and you will appease the reader and encourage them to read further.

 Enjoy the 3D Issue software: We encourage you to experiment with your flipbook’s design.
 Make modifications that enhance your brand.
 This will strengthen your identity and online presence.
 The effort you put in will reap rewards.
 Use the software to its full capabilities and you will see that such an approach is what can set your flipbook apart.
 You can try now if you have a PDF prepared.
 The FREE trial is fully functional for 14 days.